Vedant-216/Image-Caption/README.md

 ### Model

-I use a pre-trained ResNet-50 as the image encoder, LSTM and stacked GPT blocks as text decoders.
+I used a pre-trained ResNet-50 as the image encoder, LSTM and stacked GPT blocks as text decoders.
 This work mainly falls in the text part.

 I remove the last layer of ResNet-50, then add a linear layer to map the embedding to the same size as the word embedding.